Agasaworkshop/Agasa_CNC_PCB/README.md

 12. I could also consider adding alignment holes to the bed to try implementing double sided boards.

 ## Extra
 This machine operates on two sizes of boards, which are 5x7 and 10x7.
-I've made a little jig to score and snap the boards](https://www.printables.com/model/1377196-107-pcb-splitter), it works well with FR1, not too well with FR4 (it isn't impossible tho)
+[I've made a little jig to score and snap the boards](https://www.printables.com/model/1377196-107-pcb-splitter), it works well with FR1, not too well with FR4 (it isn't impossible tho)